zibonbadi/liquidms/README.md

 [ODBC]: <https://en.wikipedia.org/w/index.php?title=Open_Database_Connectivity&oldid=1044732966> "ODBC - Wikipedia"

-Each running instance of a liquidMS SRB2 master server is called a *node*.
+Each running instance of a LiquidMS SRB2 master server is called a *node*.
-Nodes may be run independently from their corresponding database and thus may be used as read-only database mirrors in case you attempt to run a distributed liquidMS node network.
+Nodes may be run independently from their corresponding database and thus may be used as read-only database mirrors in case you attempt to run a distributed LiquidMS node network.

 ### Setting up ODBC on Unix-like systems (Linux, *BSD, macOS)